Intellectual Property Policy

 Celebrating the Hobby

 We encourage a creative hobby and love to see our fans design their own colour schemes, kit bash their models, write background for their armies, create fan fiction, come up with new scenarios and campaigns and so on.
-It is also great to see fan websites, blogs and forums discussing the hobby and sharing ideas, and even people dressing up as their favourite Warhammer Age of Sigmar and Warhammer 40,000 characters at events.
+It is also great to see fan websites, blogs and forums discussing the hobby and sharing ideas, and even people dressing up as their favourite Warhammer and Warhammer 40,000 characters at events.

 However, whatever exciting hobby activities you are working on, please do follow the guidelines below.
 So long as you keep within these guidelines, we are unlikely to object to your activities.